 Manolo Garabini - coordinator

-PhD research fellow at Research Center “E. Piaggio”, Università di Pisa.
+PhD, Assistant Professor at the Department of Information Engineering of the Università di Pisa.
 He received a PhD in robotics (cum laude, 2020), from University of Pisa, Italy.
 From 2016 to 2020 he was a fellow of the Italian Institute of Technology (IIT), Italy, within the Soft Robotics for Human Cooperation and Rehabilitation (SoftBot) Research Line.
 He was a Visiting PhD student (September 2018 to March 2019) at Institute for Perception, Action, and Behaviour (IPAB), University of Edinburgh.
 His research interests include design and control of soft robotic systems, impedance planning and control, and robotic grasping.

 Received a B.S. degree in Information and Automation Engineering from the Polytechnic University of Marche, Ancona in 2013 and a Master's Degree in Automation and Robotics Engineering from the University of Pisa in 2017.
 He is currently a Ph.D. student at the Research Center "E. Piaggio'' of the University of Pisa and his research activity focuses on design and control strategies for robotics applications with a particular interest in compliant robots and impedance controlled robots.